California Motorcycle Lemon Law Attorney

 It can be absolutely thrilling to buy a motorcycle, whether new or used.
-But your new vehicle may quickly go from being a dream to being a nightmare if you are immediately faced with repeated mechanical problems, safety issues, and repairs.
+But your new vehicle may quickly go from being a dream of being a nightmare if you are immediately faced with repeated mechanical problems, safety issues, and repairs.

-If you have been subject to repeated warranty repairs after a motorcycle purchase, it is vital that you know your rights under the law – as well as whether the bike’s manufacturer may owe you a motorcycle reimbursement or replacement.
+If you have been subject to repeated warranty repairs after motorcycle purchase, it is vital that you know your rights under the law – as well as whether the bike’s manufacturer may owe you a motorcycle reimbursement or replacement.

 Have you had significant trouble with defects and repairs after buying a motorcycle?
 Call our California motorcycle lemon law attorney at (888) 829-9033 if you would like to discuss a possible legal case – or you can simply fill out an online case form and submit it to our office for review and we will get back to you as soon as possible.

 Is Your Motorcycle A Lemon?